 - a.
-The manner in which the misconduct affected one or more students'education - b.
+The manner in which the misconduct affected one or more students' education - b.
 The type, frequency, and duration of the misconduct - c.
 The relationship between the alleged victim(s) and the offender(s) - d.
 The number of persons engaged in the conduct and at whom the conduct was directed - e.
 The size of the school, location of the incidents, and context in which they occurred - f.
-Other incidents at the school involving different individuals a.
-The corrective actions imposed on the respondent b.
-Individual remedies offered or provided to the complainant or another person who was the subject of the complaint, but this information should not be shared with the respondent c.
-Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence

-5. Corrective action(s), including any actions that have been taken or will be taken to address the allegation in the complaint and including, with respect to a student fees complaint, a remedy that comports with Education Code 49013 and 5 CCR 4600
+Other incidents at the school involving different individuals - 5.
+Corrective action(s), including any actions that have been taken or will be taken to address the allegation in the complaint and including, with respect to a student fees complaint, a remedy that comports with Education Code 49013 and 5 CCR 4600